-PLEASE NOTE YOU CAN ONLY TAKE ONE 'ART', ONE 'MUSIC', ONE 'SPORT' AND ONE 'BUSINESS' OPTION. (in red please)
+PLEASE NOTE YOU CAN ONLY TAKE ONE 'ART', ONE 'SPORT' AND ONE 'BUSINESS' OPTION.

 Any further questions please speak to Mrs Johnson (Vice Principal Curriculum)

 GCSE English

 Here at OCA you will work towards two exciting GCSEs in English: English Language and English Literature.
 The courses are varied and engaging and there is never a dull moment in a KS4 English classroom!
 Both courses are 100% examination, single tier entry (no higher or foundation paper) and you will be graded using a numerical system: 9-1 (9 being the highest grade).